It's all those guns from Fast and Furious, whatever didn't end up in Mexico are in the hands of the establishment.

 And I guess Gingrich hasn't been in the news for the last 34 years.

-And just she just learned that Newt's talking about family values.
+And just, she just learned that Newt's talking about family values.

-And she just figured out we need to know that that Newt made her do a sex thing to him.
+And she just figured out we need to know that Newt made her do a sex thing to him.

-Or she wanted to, or what have you.
+Or she wanted to or what have you.

 Interesting.

-So now here's um here's AP.
+So now, here's AP.

-Headline, Gingrich Surge unnerves some Republican lawmakers.
+Headline, Gingrich Surge Unnerves Some Republican lawmakers.

-Former House Speaker Newt Gingrich's stunning surge toward the top of the Republican presidential field has unnerved some Republicans in Congress, who remember too well the tumult of nearly two decades ago.
+Former House Speaker Newt Gingrich's stunning surge toward the top of the Republican presidential field has unnerved some Republicans in Congress who remember too well the tumult of nearly two decades ago.

 Everything always seemed to be on fire back then.

-In interviews this week, more than a dozen Republican members of the House and Senate wouldn't say when Gavin repeated chances that they are confident that Gingrich has the discipline and the stamina to outlast Romney and down the road face Obama.
+In interviews this week, more than a dozen Republican members of the House and Senate wouldn't say when given repeated chances that they are confident that Gingrich has the discipline and the stamina to outlast Romney and down the road face Obama.

-Gingrich has had trouble marshaling support from Congress, mass of political insiders, the 1994 revolutionaries, who turned Democrats out of power for the first time in 40 years, as well as more senior lawmakers waver on the question of whether Gingrich would be good for the GOP and the country given his rocky past.
+Gingrich has had trouble marshaling support from Congress, mass of political insiders, the 1994 revolutionaries, who turned Democrats out of power for the first time in 40 years, as well as more senior lawmakers waiver on the question of whether Gingrich would be good for the GOP and the country given his rocky past.

 Now, keep in mind, don't lose perspective here.

-And I I, as you know, I've not endorsed anybody, this is not an endorsement.
+And as you know, I've not endorsed anybody.

 Running commentary.